Lawrence Vavra: Vavra and DJ AM

-Vavra and Deckstar
+Deckstar

-Vavra is the co-Founder and president of DECKSTAR, a company he started with Paul Rosenberg, Matt Colon and DJ AM in 2006.
+Vavra is the co-founder and president of DECKSTAR, a company he started with Paul Rosenberg, Matt Colon and DJ AM in 2006.
 The company merged with British Management company James Grant in 2017.

 Vavra has also produced MTV's Gone Too Far and Fuse's Hoppus On Music.
-Vavra was responsible for producing the first ever Electronic Dance Music performance at the 2012 Grammy Awards.
+Vavra was responsible for producing the first-ever electronic dance music performance at the 2012 Grammy Awards.

 Controversy

-The company SFX Entertainment, now known as LiveStyle quickly raised $250 million to create the Live Nation of Electronic Dance Music, culminating in an initial public offering on October 9, 2013 on the NASDAQ, valuing the company at over $1B.
+The company SFX Entertainment, now known as LiveStyle, quickly raised $250 million to create the Live Nation of Electronic Dance Music, culminating in an initial public offering on October 9, 2013 on the NASDAQ, valuing the company at over $1B.
 Vavra and the Gabriel Moreno sued co-founder Robert Sillerman for fraud, and breach of partnership.
 The suit was subsequently settled in 2016 for an undisclosed amount.